33 Wonderful Things to Do in Victoria, BC (by Locals!)

 You can actually reach the top of the 738-ft (224-m) mountain (er, hill?) by car on Churchill Road.

 But… How cool is this?
-The road is closed to car traffic every day until 12 noon to encourage people to hike up the paved road.
+The road is closed to car traffic every day until 12 noon to encourage people to walk up the paved road.

 Walking up and down the paved road takes about 45 minutes.
 We sometimes walk up and down the road twice for some cardio exercise.
 (It takes us about 90 minutes, with stops at the top to take in the view.)